 - Subscription and unsubscription request/response history

-- Associated App Event Type and tenant
+- Associated Internal Event Type and tenant

 Viewing Events